 The Manitou Incline, or just “The Incline” as it’s more commonly known, is one of the more famous (infamous?) trails in Colorado.
 But it’s really hard to find any information about it, and all the folklore about how steep and challenging it is can make it seem totally out of your league as a beginner.
 I’ve hauled myself up it twice, once as a total beginner and once as a slightly-more-fit beginner.

 My favorite part about the Incline is that there are legitimately ALL KINDS taking it on.
-Crazy fit people, total beginners, all body sizes, all ages, moms with kids, teenagers, literally everyone you could think of.
+Bonkers fit people, total beginners, all body sizes, all ages, moms with kids, teenagers, literally everyone you could think of.
 People are struggling, people are making it look easy, everyone is just on their own journey.

 Going up the Incline is one mile.
 The most beginner-friendly option to get back down is to take the Barr Trail, which is an additional 3.1 miles, putting you at just over four miles round-trip for this uniquely challenging trail.

 Before you go, you’ll need to make a reservation.
 The reservation is free, but parking is not.
 You can find information for both here on the City of Colorado Springs website.

 The Incline is just outside of Manitou Springs, which is about an hour and a half south of Denver.
 It’s an easy drive until the very end, when you’re on a narrow (but paved) road up to the Incline.
 This part only gets tricky because it’s extremely crowded on the weekend.
 If at all possible, go to the Incline on a weekday to avoid this (and even then, it can still be crowded).